Create and register an AWS S3 Data Store (Beta)

 After creating the bucket and role you can register either via the Monte Carlo UI or CLI.

-After this step is complete all integrations that you add to this Data Collector Service will automatically use this bucket for storing troubleshooting and temporary data.
+After this step is complete all integrations that you add to this deployment will automatically use this bucket for storing troubleshooting and temporary data.
 You can add these integrations as you normally would using Monte Carlo's UI wizard or CLI.

 UI